 Reflecting on those landscapes … the wild natural ones, I’m speechless.
 A rare occurrence.
 Stilled by the enormity and scale of the beauty I saw … and by my immense longing to return.

-I’m talking mostly of my adventures in Canyonland … the Grand Canyon north and south, Bryce, Zion … and hiking and camping out in the wild, just me and my trusty jeep and tent.
+I’m talking mostly of my adventures in, as I call it, Canyonland … the Grand Canyon North and South, Bryce, Zion … and hiking and camping out in the wild, just me and my trusty jeep and tent.
 Sitting in a forested field alone at night having set up camp late – with just some distant voices and fire flickers to keep me company – then waking to sun blazing over pines and grasses, turning them into glistening golden hues.

 Or perched a meter from the Canyon’s rim, eating breakfast and coffee cooked up on my Coleman.